raspberrypilearning/blockscad-pendant/en/step_2.md

 ![screenshot](images/pendant-cylinder.png)

 Cylinders are automatically centred along the X and Y axes.
-Select 'not centered' so that the pendant will sit on the 'surface'.
+Select `not centered` so that the pendant will sit on the 'surface'.

 Click on the `Render` button after each change to your code to see the results.

 --- /task ---
 --- task ---
-Now use `difference`{:class="blockscadsetops"} to remove a smaller cylinder from the centre.
+Now, use `difference`{:class="blockscadsetops"} to remove a smaller cylinder from the centre.
 This will create a hoop:

 ![screenshot](images/pendant-hoop.png)